 - Tools for change: what next-generation digital technologies best support how people want to innovate in a civic action setting?

 To answer these questions, Catalyst supports a framework of large (sprints) and small (launch pads) research projects.

-- Register your intention to make an application by completing a draft of the Sprint 3 application form (please fully complete page one and as much information throughout the form as possible).
-Return this before 3rd June to firstname.lastname@example.org
+- Complete a draft of the Launchpad application form (please fully complete page one and as much information throughout the form as possible) and send to email@example.com

 - On receiving draft applications, information will be circulated across the Catalyst team at Lancaster University, to assist in matching project interests with academics.
 Elected academics will then collaborate with applicants to develop a final bid application.